trevorld/game-bit-font/README.rst

 `My wishlist for a font that does not seem to exist yet <http://trevorldavis.com/piecepackr/unicode-piecepack-diagrams.html#piecepack-font-wishlist>`_:

 * A monoscale font.
-* Most/all characters will be square (aka "fullwidth").
+* Characters intended for use in diagrams will generally be square (aka "fullwidth").

-  * Hence this font will be optimized for rendering game diagrams (and not text).
-  * Although perhaps some blocks (Basic Latin) should be "halfwidth" to partially support text rendering?
+  * Some blocks such as Basic Latin will be "halfwidth" to better support text rendering.

 * Needs to have the important piecepack rank/suit Unicode symbols including support for all rotated versions of the glyphs.
 These symbols must still look nice when combining with Combining Diacritical Marks used as directional marks plus an enclosing circle, square, diamond, and/or triangle.
 * Would also be nice to include the relevant "rotated" Unicode 12.0 chess piece glyphs (useful as piecapack Crowns and pawns).